trev-dev/timew-billable/README.md

 1. Billable hour accuracy is truncated.

-   Billable hours are calculated by the second and truncated at the hundredth (2nd) decimal place.
+   Billable hours are calculated by the second and rounded at the hundredth (2nd) decimal place.
 This sacrifice is made to help the table add up from bottom to top, or when multiplying hours against the rate at any given point in the table.

    Without this, rounding errors will occur and the table will seem inconsistent.
 Generally speaking the table is accurate enough.